 What am I to do, Socrates, now that I am made sensible to my condition?– 127e

 This is where the dialogue takes an interesting turn.
-I would think that once Alcibiades becomes willing to learn from his teacher, Socrates would start instructing him on the nature of justice to prepare him to meet with the Athenian assembly.
-Socrates does nothing of the sort, but rather he takes Alcibiades on an even more fundamental quest of self-discovery, attempting to answer the question of who we are as human beings.
+I would expect that once Alcibiades is ready to learn from his teacher, Socrates would begin instructing him on the nature of justice.
+This preparation would help Alcibiades for his encounter with the Athenian assembly.
+However, Socrates does something different.
+Instead, he takes Alcibiades on a deeper journey of self-discovery.
+Socrates seeks to answer the question of our human identity.
 What is the essence of human nature?

 Socrates starts by asking a simple question of what it means to take care of ourselves.
-He talks about the difference between taking care of ourselves directly, like caring for our feet, and taking care of things pertaining to ourselves like our shoes.
-For example, it is the cobbler’s art that takes care of our shoes and the athlete’s art that takes care of our feet.
+He talks about the difference between taking care of ourselves directly.
+For example, caring for our feet.
+And taking care of things pertaining to ourselves, like our shoes.
+It is the cobbler’s art that takes care of our shoes.
+And the athlete’s art that takes care of our feet.
 We are not taking care of ourselves directly by taking care of our shoes.
 The shoe, he states, is a thing appurtenant to the body and not the body itself.